Updated April 24, 2026

 median annual salary

-You'll spend $32k average and 2.3 years to start earning $61k — that's 6 months to pay back your training, one of the fastest returns in health care technology careers.
+You'll spend $25k average and 2.3 years to start earning $61k — that's about 5 months to pay back your training costs, faster than most associate degree programs.

 Salaries vary by location and setting.
 Medical Laboratory Technicians in metropolitan areas and specialty practices typically earn more than the national median.